 If you haven’t already heard, there’s a new natural remedy for hair loss called saw palmetto.
-This new hair loss treatment has been taking off on Reddit for helping slow down male pattern hair loss, also known as androgenic alopecia.
+This new hair loss treatment has been taking off on Reddit for helping slow the effects of hair loss, also known as androgenic alopecia.

 Saw palmetto extract is used as an herbal hair loss treatment for men and women.
 Saw Palmetto is a small palm tree typically found in the southeast United States AKA Sabal Serrulata.
 Indigenous Americans have used the small tree berries for hundreds of years for its homeopathic properties.